 The U.S. Department of Veterans Affairs typically used the “conforming” loan limits established by the Federal Housing Finance Agency, applying those caps to the VA home loan program.
 From a home buyer’s standpoint, these limits represent the maximum amount that can be borrowed without making a payment.

-Before VA loans were eliminated for 2020, borrowers were allowed to take out a certain amount without a down payment.
+Before VA loans were eliminated, borrowers were allowed to take out a certain amount without a down payment.
 But it was still possible for VA-backed home buyers in Washington to borrow more than these limits.
 But that typically required a down payment of some kind.

 Borrowers who wanted to finance 100% of the purchase price (with no down payment at all) typically had to stay within the official VA loan limit for their county.
 But this is no longer the case.
-As of January 1, 2020, eligible veterans can get no-down payment VA-guaranteed mortgages in all parts of Washington State, no matter what the prices of the homes are.
+Now, eligible veterans can get no-down payment VA-guaranteed mortgages in all parts of Washington State, no matter what the prices of the homes are.

 It says as much on the Department of Veterans Affairs website: